How Long Does It Take to Make an App?

 Complex and large-scale apps

-Large-scale apps integrate with multiple systems and synchronize with cloud services.
-They handle complex user interactions such as activities requiring real-time data exchange, payment processing, etc. The development time of complex apps can range from 7 to 12 months and more.
+The development time of complex apps can range from 7 to 12 months and more.

-Example: A complex mobile banking app that offers secure multi-factor login, real-time account insights, different payment options, money transfers, mobile check deposits, integrated financial planning tools, and customer service features.
+Another example is a complex mobile banking app that offers secure multi-factor login, real-time account insights, different payment options, money transfers, mobile check deposits, integrated financial planning tools, and customer service features.

 These are just a few examples of different apps and their development times.
 Keep in mind that every app is different, and complexity is only one of many factors impacting the project timeline.

 For instance, in Uptech's Dyvo project, despite the app's advanced AI capabilities for generating art and avatars from photos, we completed development in approximately 2 months.
-This became possible thanks to our strategic use of no-code platforms, which streamlined the process and allowed for rapid deployment.

 App Development Times by Stages

-Every step of the software development process shapes the overall timeline of bringing an app from concept to launch.
-From initial planning to final deployment, specific sets of tasks, challenges, and time requirements exist.
-Here, we're breaking down the typical durations for each app development phase, getting you to know what to expect as your project progresses.
+Here, we're breaking down the typical durations for each app development phase, helping you understand what to expect as your project progresses.

 how long does it take to make an app